neptune-ai/docs/docs/integrations/tensorboard.rst

 Neptune supports two major use cases:

-1. With :meth:`~neptune_tensorboard_plugin.__init__.py` bash command you can have your TensorBoard visualizations hosted in Neptune.
-See :ref:`"Convert TensorBoard logs to Neptune experiments" <tensorboard-convert-logdir>`.
+1. With ``neptune tensorboard /path/to/tensorboard/logs`` bash command you can have your TensorBoard visualizations hosted in Neptune.
+See :ref:`Convert TensorBoard logs to Neptune experiments <tensorboard-convert-logdir>`.
 2. You can use the :meth:`~neptune_tensorboard.integrate_with_tensorflow()` method to instantly log major metrics (epoch and batch related) to Neptune.
-See :ref:`"Log new runs to Neptune via TensorBoard" <tensorboard-log-to-neptune-via-tensorboard>`
+See :ref:`Log new runs to Neptune via TensorBoard <tensorboard-log-to-neptune-via-tensorboard>`

 Neptune currently logs and displays the following TensorBoard objects: